michaeltmeehan/covid19/optimize_vaccination/README.md

 ## Running simulations

 The code used to calculate the optimal vaccine allocation policies in each country is written in the Julia programming language (v1.5.0).
 To run the code, open a Julia console and navigate to the `julia` directory.
-From here, the master optimization function (`optima_master()`) can be imported by executing the command:
+From here, the master optimization function (`optim_master()`) can be imported by executing the command:

 `include("master.jl")`

 Individual optimization searches for combinations of countries, optimization targets, parameters, etc. can be run by calling the `optim_master()` function and supplying several keyword arguments.
 For example, to optimize the hospitalizations and deaths in China, India and the United Kingdom, run the command

-`optima_master(countries=["China", "India", "United Kingdom"], targets=["hospitalizations", "deaths"])`
+`optim_master(countries=["China", "India", "United Kingdom"], targets=["hospitalizations", "deaths"])`

 The defaults for each argument can be found in the master.jl script.